MohamedIdrissiAlami/MyCppJourney_Exercises_and_Projects/Algorithms_And_Problem_Solving/Level_3/Ex-09/readme.md

 10 03 02
 06 03 09

-Middle row of matrix 1 is :
+Middle col of matrix 1 is :
 10 03 02
 middle row of matrix 1 is :
 10 03 03